sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Windows Analytics
 ----------------------------------------

-Below is a sample workflow that contains ``Windows Analytics`` processor in Fire Insights.
+Below is a sample workflow that contains ``Windows Analytics`` processor in Sparkflows.
 It demonstrates the usage of ``Windows Analytics`` node to select a value by application of windows functions such as first_val / last_val within a group of rows.

 It does the following processing of data: